adobe/adobe-changelog-generator/README.md

 # Template declaration
 #### Template repeats
-Repeats created to iterate list of entities.
+The repeats are used to iterate list of entities.
-##### There are multiple type of repeats are available now:
+##### There are multiple types of repeats are available now:

 * `<!--repeat_namespaces-->  <!--repeat_namespaces_end-->` - Iterate namespaces.
 For more details about namespaces see [config options](#config options).